KaliedaRik/Scrawl-canvas/README.md

 + &lt;canvas> elements can be resized and styled using CSS, but changing the CSS size does not affect the element's drawing dimensions - leading to sub-optimal graphic displays.
 + Events work on the canvas, not on the artefacts within the canvas - we cannot use artefacts as links or hot-spots (click/tap events), we cannot give them the equivalent of a CSS hover state (focus/blur events), we cannot drag-and-drop them around the display (move events).
 + Tracking a user's interaction with the various parts of a canvas display is particularly difficult.
-+ We cannot save and share artefacts; each canvas display is tightly coupled to the code that defines the display.
++ We cannot save and share artefacts and effects; each canvas display is tightly coupled to the code that defines the display.
 + __Of most concern__, canvases are entirely graphical - visual - by nature; they come with __significant accessibility issues__.
 Given the ever-stricter requirements for websites to be accessible to all users, this makes using a canvas to present important information a dangerous proposition.

 ### Scrawl-canvas overcomes these barriers